 |Women and Gender |

 2 women and gender studies student representatives

-The women and gender studies faculty includes NDSU faculty members who teach a women and gender studies course, or wish to be affiliated with the women and gender studies program and identify with the women and gender studies program mission.
+The women and gender studies faculty includes NDSU staff who teach a women and gender studies course, or wish to be allied with the women and gender studies program and identify with the women and gender studies program mission.